wp-plugins/gregs-high-performance-seo/readme.txt

 * Simple Tagging
 * Ultimate Tag Warrior

+== Support ==

+Support is provided at the main information site for the plugin: [Greg's Plugins](http://gregsplugins.com/)

 == Installation ==

+**NOTE:** Please do NOT use the WordPress forums to seek support for this plugin.
+Support for GHPSEO is handled on [our own site](http://gregsplugins.com/lib/faq/).

 1. Unzip the plugin archive
 2. Upload the entire folder `gregs-high-performance-seo` to your plugins folder (usually `/wp-content/plugins/`)